The Fitness Zone

 Parents tend to enrol their children in personal training because they want them either to excel in a sport or lose weight.
 Kids, on the other hand, may just want to have fun and make some friends.
 Parents may pay for the sessions, but the children are your priority, and as a personal trainer you should meet their needs.

 Sessions also need to be structured differently to adult sessions.
-The more motivating, fun and supportive the environment, the more fun the kids will have.
+The more motivating, fun and supportive the environment is, the more fun the kids will have.
 Think about activities you enjoyed as a child that were physical in nature, and use this as a basis to work on your own program/session for children.

-You will need an array of colourful equipment that is attractive to a child’s eye, as well as provides safe, stimulating, creative and educational activities.
+You will need an array of colourful equipment that is attractive to a child’s eye, as well as providing safe, stimulating, creative and educational activities.
 You don’t have to organise sets and reps like you do in an adult program.
 Activities such as dancing, riding bikes, swimming, rebounding on trampolines and rollerskating are great alternative exercise types that are less structured.
 Competitive games like soccer and hockey make great use of the outdoors and encourage physical activity.

 Personal training may not be the solution for every child, but for some kids, it can be a great way to learn healthy behaviour and habits that will last a lifetime.
 It's also a great way for an overweight child to get some immediate results, to reinforce the benefits of fitness or build self-confidence in a child with low self-esteem.

 You will need to gain your “Working With Children” Check in your state prior to training kids, and also make sure your qualification includes specific units of competency that relate to children so you are covered by your insurer.